StackVista/stackstate-docs/use/troubleshooting/k8s-logs.md

 ## Using pod logs

 You can use search to look for specific errors or warnings in the logs.
-Logs can be filter by container.
-You can select a desired time interval logs will be shown for and refresh interval for how often you would like logs to be updated.
+Logs can be filtered by a container.
+You can select a desired time interval logs will be shown for and a refresh interval for how often you would like logs to be updated.

-Logs histogram visualises the number of log lines within a selected time interval and allows you to zoom to particular interval by clicking and dragging.
+Logs histogram visualizes the number of log lines within a selected time interval and allows you to zoom to a particular interval by clicking and dragging.

-Use this options to show or hide additional information for each log line:
+Use these options to show or hide additional information for each log line:
-- **Show time** shows timestamps
+- **Show time** to show timestamps
-- **Show containers** shows container name the log line belongs to
+- **Show containers** to show the container name the log line belongs to
 - **Wrap lines** to enable wrapping for the long lines
 - **Newest first/Oldest first** to switch the log sorting order